 4. How to create the matchmaking categories?

-After going through the informative part of the Matchmaking, we can put it hands-on and start creating a categories list for your event.
+After going through the informative aspect of Matchmaking, you can go full hands-on and start creating a categories list for your event.

 You can create the categories in 3 ways: